thirdtank/brut/brutrb.com/custom-element-tests.md

 ## Overview

-Brut-JS provides a testing module that uses JSDom to allow you to test your custom elements.
+BrutJS provides a testing module that uses JSDom to allow you to test your custom elements.
 There are downsides to JSDom, but it's the simplest way to achieve a reasonably-useful unit test.

 You can use `bin/scaffold` to create a test, which will create a `.spec.js` file in `specs/front_end/js/`.